yaserRL/CNN--EEGSignal_StiefelManifold/README.md

 If you use or modify this code, please cite:

-Learning of Spatial–Temporal EEG Representation in the Stiefel Manifold Using Hilbert Transformation Author(s): [Your Name(s)], in collaboration with Vida Jaberi December 30, 2024
+Learning of Spatial–Temporal EEG Representation in the Stiefel Manifold Using Hilbert Transformation, in collaboration with Vida Jaberi
+December 30, 2024